Batmobile being towed in Santos goes viral on the web

 It is worth remembering that Neymar Jr. even posed with the latest Batmobile on the big screen.
 At the beginning of the year, at an event in Paris, France, the football player met Robert Pattinson, interpreter of the “Bat Man”, and Zoë Kravitz, who plays Catwoman, next to the most famous vehicle of DC Comics.
 Check out the Santos version of the car:

 It is worth remembering that the most recent Batman movie was released in March of this year.
-Directed by Matt Reeves, “Batman” stars Robert Pattinson as the protagonist, as well as Zoë Kravitz as Catwoman, Paul Dano as the Riddler, Jeffrey Wright as Commissioner Gordon, Andy Serkis as Alfred and Colin Farrell in the role. of the Penguin.
+Directed by Matt Reeves, “Batman” stars Robert Pattinson as the protagonist, in addition to Zoë Kravitz as Catwoman, Paul Dano as the Riddler, Jeffrey Wright as Commissioner Gordon, Andy Serkis as Alfred and Colin Farrell in the role. of the Penguin.